pairwise-tech/pairwise/README.md

 ## 🚧 Tests

 Each package contains unit tests relevant to that package.
 The backend APIs are tested with a series of e2e tests which are located in the `e2e/` package, and the entire application is also tested using Cypress.
+The e2e tests include tests for APIs which depend on Redis and SocketIO.

 ```bash
 # Use Lerna to run the test script for each package